- Search The Registry

 New Jersey, 1942

 *This date is dedicated to African American Dance.
-Africans brought their dances to North and South America, and the Caribbean Islands as slave labor starting in the 1500s.
-The dance styles of hundreds of African ethnic groups merged with European dances, forming the extension of the African aesthetic in the Americas.
+Black Africans brought their dances to North, Central, South America and the Caribbean Islands as slave labor starting in the 1500s.
+In the west, these dance styles of hundreds of Black ethnic groups merged with white dances, forming the extension of the African aesthetic in the Americas.
 Dance has always been an integral part of daily life in Africa.
 In the Americas, it helped enslaved Africans connect with their homeland keeping their cultural traditions alive.

-As before enslavement, Africans danced for special occasions, such as a birth or a marriage, or as a part of their daily activities and dance affirmed life and the outlook of a better future.
-African-Americans sang and danced while working as slaves, and as they converted to the religions of the Americas, they incorporated these traditions into these religions.
+Before enslavement, Africans danced for many special occasions, such as a birth or a marriage, or as a part of their daily activities; dance affirmed life and the outlook of the future.
+After the Middle Passage, Africans in the Americas sang and danced while working as slaves.
+As they converted to the religions of white-Europeans and indigenous people, they incorporated these traditions into these cultures.
 Blacks who worked in the colonies of Spain, Portugal, the Caribbean, and South America were given more freedom to dance than enslaved Blacks in North America.
-Many North American slave owners barred Africans from most forms of dancing.
+Many white-American slave owners barred Africans from most forms of dancing.
+As African instruments were outlawed, drums, early Stepping, in particular, were created.
 Africans found ways of getting around these prohibitions.
 For example, since lifting the feet was considered dancing, many dances included foot shuffling and hip and torso movement.
 Dances dominant through the 18th century included the ring shout or ring dance, the calenda, the chica, and the juba.
+Asadata Defora and Master Juba were early practitioners.

-The dances of the plantation moved onto the stage through Minstrel shows, which introduced black dance to large audiences during the 1800s.
+The dances of the plantation moved onto the stage through Minstrel shows, which introduced Black dance to large audiences during the 1800s.
 As popular entertainment, both Blacks and whites performed them.
 Initially, Blacks appeared as caricatures that were often ridiculed, but they drew from their cultural traditions even as they made fun of themselves.
-In 1891, The Creole Show, a revue staged on Broadway introduced The Cakewalk, the first dance created by Blacks to become popular with the white population.
-Other black-influenced dance trends that followed were the Charleston, the Lindy Hop, the Jitterbug, and the Twist.
-The 1920s and 1930s were an especially fruitful time for black dance in the United States.
-During the Harlem Renaissance, similar innovations in theater, music, literature, and other arts accompanied African-American developments in dance.
-Black musical theater, derived from minstrel shows, continued to popularize and legitimize black dance traditions and black performers, as it had in the 19th century.
+In 1891, The Creole Show, a revue staged on Broadway, introduced The Cakewalk, the first American dance created by Blacks to become popular with whites.
+Other Black-influenced dance trends followed were the Charleston, the Lindy Hop, the Jitterbug, and the Twist.
+The 1920s and 1930s were an especially fruitful time for Black dance in the United States.
+Similar innovations in theater, music, literature and other arts during the Harlem Renaissance accompanied African American developments in dance.
+Black musical theater, derived from minstrel shows, continued to popularize and legitimize black dance traditions and performers, as it had in the 19th century.

-In recent years, several regional modern dance companies have been rich in innovations as well as connections with the past.
+In recent years, several regional modern dance companies have been rich in innovations and connections with the past.
 The definition of dance has broadened to include the urban black dance forms of break dancing and hip-hop, which have been recognized for their artistry and expressiveness.
 All-female companies such as Urban Bush Women have been formed, as has a company devoted exclusively to hip-hop dance, The Pure Movement Dance Company.
 Tap dance found a new audience.
 Female tap dancers, who once danced in relative obscurity, have also achieved recognition and encouragement.
-They bring to light the legacy of women who have matched male tap dancers step for step.
-Dance created and performed by African-Americans has become a permanent part of American dance.
+They highlight the legacy of women who have matched male tap dancers step by step.
+Dance created and performed by African Americans has become a permanent part of American dance.
 Contemporary dance companies founded by Blacks tour both nationally and internationally.
-These groups include the African-American Dance Ensemble, Kan Kouran West African Dance Company, Ko-Thi Dance Company, Dinizulu and His African Dancers, Drummers, and Singers; and Muntu Dance Theater.
+These groups include the African American Dance Ensemble, Kan Kouran West African Dance Company, Ko-Thi Dance Company, Dinizulu, His African Dancers, Drummers, Singers, and Muntu Dance Theater.

 The African American Desk Reference